YakiniA/02-CSS-Bootstrap-ResponsivePortfolio/README.md

-# Unit 02 CSS and Bootstrap: Responsive Portfolio
+## Unit 02 CSS and Bootstrap: Responsive Portfolio

-This assignment mainly focuses on a responsive view of various devices or screen sizes.
-That means if it's an `xs` screen, content is displayed on the entire screen.
+This assignment mainly focuses on a responsive view, the web application should display correctly on various devices.That means if it's an `xs` screen, content is displayed on the entire screen.
 On `sm` and larger screens, there are some margins present on either side of the screen.
 The web application is primarily developed by using Bootstrap and responsive view achieved by using media queries as needed.
 I also used an HTML validation service to ensure that it's a proper and valid HTML.

-## About Page/Home Page
+### About Page/Home Page

 * The file "index.html" is for About Page/Home Page.
 * This page has a navigation bar(navbar) with name on the left side and About, Portfolio and Contact Us links on the right side.
 On clicking the links results in the respective page.